lrug/lrug.org/source/meetings/2016/may/index.html.md

 status: Published
 ---

-The May 2016 meeting of LRUG will be on *Monday the 9th of April*, from 6:00pm to 8:00pm (talks start at 6:30pm).
+The May 2016 meeting of LRUG will be on *Monday the 9th of May*, from 6:00pm to 8:00pm (talks start at 6:30pm).
 The venue, [Code Node](https://skillsmatter.com/locations/264-skills-matter-codenode) between Moorgate and Liverpool St. stations, is provided by [Skills Matter](http://www.skillsmatter.com).
 [Full venue and registration details are given below](#may16registration).

 Agenda
 ------